A8530 Introduction to Biblical Languages

 - Unit Code & NameA8530 Introduction to Biblical Languages

-- DescriptionThis graduate course unit gives an introduction to biblical Hebrew and Greek that will enable students to use various grammatical and lexical tools without requiring a fluency in the language.
-This will enable them to use with discernment English-language translations for exegesis.
+- DescriptionThis postgraduate unit gives an introduction to biblical Hebrew and Greek that will equip students to use various grammatical and lexical tools without requiring an in-depth knowledge of the original languages.

 - DisciplineBiblical Studies